Mishalzeera/goat-and-daisy-antiques/README.md

 ## Introduction and basic features

-An online antique store that also provides restoral and repair services, built using Django.
+An online antique store that provides restoral and repair services, built using Django.
 The store uses custom CMS for seperate sales and repair departments.
 A user who wishes to buy does not need to create an account, but can if she so wishes.
 A user who wishes to have repairs or restorals done, on